-Testing the Prototype: To test the prototype under development, the DADSS research program has developed a wet gas breath simulator.
+Testing the Prototype: To test the prototype under development, the DADSS Research Program has developed a wet gas breath simulator.
 The simulator blends gases such as carbon dioxide, nitrogen and oxygen with moisture to create an “exhaled breath” that matches the composition, temperature and pressure of a natural human breath.
 Ethanol can then be added to the breath at various concentrations.
-In addition, the Autoliv prototype will continue to run through a series of human subject tests, as well as durability tests in different environmental situations, from temperature shifts, to sudden changes in motion, to interference such as dust or mechanical shock.
+In addition, the SenseAir prototype will continue to run through a series of human subject tests, as well as durability tests in different environmental situations, from temperature shifts, to sudden changes in motion, to interference such as dust or mechanical shock.

 Installation in Vehicles: To determine how best to install this system into new vehicles, extensive research is being undertaken to fully understand the process of the breath stream after exhalation and the breath’s distribution in the cabin both from drivers and passengers.
 Some possible locations include the driver’s side door and the steering column.
 Another approach under consideration is to have multiple sensors placed strategically in the vehicle cabin that would allow the system to determine that the breath sample is from the driver and not from other passengers.